SoulHarsh007/nia-feature-list/README.md

 Example: `&chat [chat arguments]`

-Nia chats with you according to the [chat arguments] provided
+Bot chats with you according to the [chat arguments] provided

 ### help